-This Flan recipe has a sweet and creamy custard center with a golden crown of caramel that pours over the cake as you slide off the pan.
-This is a make-ahead dessert (it requires some chilling in the refrigerator), which makes it perfect for parties and holidays like Cinco de Mayo!
+This Flan recipe is a classic Spanish dessert with a sweet and creamy custard base with a golden crown of caramel that pours over the cake as you slide it out of the pan.
+It’s also easy to make with only 6 ingredients.
+You’ll love this make-ahead dessert that’s perfect for parties and holidays.

 This post may contain affiliate links.
 Read my disclosure policy.